aczid/ru_crypto_engineering/README.md

                          |
                          encrypt (end-16)

-Pipe this graphic (without offset annotations) into
+To get a programmable rom, pipe this graphic (without offset annotations) into:

     tr -d ' \n' | perl -ne 's/([0-9a-f]{2})/print chr hex $1/gie' | bin2hex.py -

-to get a programmable rom.
 (I.e. strip newlines and spaces, decode ASCII hex to binary and convert to programmable .hex format.)
+To inspect the code:

+    avr-objdump -mavr -D <hex file>

+Or if you have [Radare](http://radare.org/) you can pipe the banner directly into:

+    tr -d ' \n' | rasm2 -a avr -d -f -